nturley3/zeek-http-rce/README.md

 No additional Zeek configuration is necessary for this module.

+A script logging the HTTP post body is required for examining post body data.
+A popular one is [Corelight's post_body script](https://github.com/corelight/log-add-http-post-bodies).

 ## Generated Outputs

 This package adds a tag to the HTTP log: